cunger/escape-velocity/content/about.md

 In general, I feel most at home in multidisciplinary settings and non-mainstream niches.

+If you want to see what I'm up to at the moment, see [/now](../now).

 ### Main languages

 {{< badge text="Java" >}}